Bulgaria in the Eurovision Song Contest 2009: At Eurovision

 The Eurovision Song Contest 2009 took place at the Olympic Stadium in Moscow, Russia and consisted of two semi-finals held on 12 and 14 May, respectively, and the final on 16 May 2009.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
-Finland was placed into the first semi-final, to be held on 12 May 2009.
+Bulgaria was placed into the first semi-final, to be held on 12 May 2009.
 The running order for the semi-finals was decided through another draw on 16 March 2009 and as one of the seven wildcard countries, Bulgaria chose to perform in position 11, following the entry from Israel and before the entry from Iceland.

 The two semi-finals and the final were broadcast in Bulgaria on BNT 1 with commentary by Elena Rosberg and Georgi Kushvaliev.
 The Bulgarian spokesperson, who announced the Bulgarian votes during the final, was Joanna Dragneva who represented Bulgaria at the 2008 contest as the lead singer of Deep Zone.

 Semi-final

 Krassimir Avramov took part in technical rehearsals on 4 and 8 May, followed by dress rehearsals on 11 and 12 May.
 The Bulgarian performance featured Avramov performing in a medieval costume, joined on stage by three backing vocalists at the front of the stage and two dancers on stilts at the back performing an acrobatic routine.
-The LED screens displayed fire and wheels of metal and the performance also featured the use of a wind machine.
+The LED screens displayed fire and metal cogs, and the performance also featured the use of a wind machine.
 The three backing vocalists that joined Krassimir Avramov were Albena Veskova, Anna Lozanova and Petya Buyuklieva, while the dancers were Carin Noland and Trey Knight.

 At the end of the show, Bulgaria was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Bulgaria placed sixteenth in the semi-final, receiving a total of 7 points.